oasis-tcs/dss-x-spec/tc_charter/index.md

 The original Call For Participation for this TC may be found at http://lists.oasis-open.org/archives/tc-announce/200706/msg00012.html

-The charter for this TC is as follows.
+The revised charter for this TC is as follows.

 ## Name of the TC